SeppPenner/PgBouncerWinBinaries/index.md

 1. Create a folder like `C:\PGBouncerForBuilding`.
 Don't use special chars or empty spaces or stuff like that.
 2. Download and install [MinGW](http://www.mingw.org/).
 3. In the MinGW installation manager install all packages (You can only install the relevant ones listed under [https://www.pgbouncer.org/install.html](https://www.pgbouncer.org/install.html), but this didn't work for me.
+4. Follow the steps under [https://stackoverflow.com/questions/1710922/how-to-install-pkg-config-in-windows](https://stackoverflow.com/questions/1710922/how-to-install-pkg-config-in-windows) to include `pkg-config`.
-4. Open the MinGW shell.
+5. Open the MinGW shell.
-5. Eventually you need to install libevent manually:
+6. Eventually you need to install libevent manually:
     * Download latest version from [https://github.com/libevent/libevent/releases/](https://github.com/libevent/libevent/releases/).
     * Unzip it and go to the libevent folder. e.g. `C:\PGBouncerForBuilding\libevent-2.1.11-stable`.
     * Compile and install it: